aep5142/intro-git-lab-2025/README.md

 It is difficult to _actually remove_ sensitive information from a published Git repository.

 For this reason, be sure to avoid committing passwords or other information that you wouldn't want someone to see.

+## Part 6 -- Push your changes from Part 5 to GitHub

+Create a commit for the changes you made in Part 5 and push it to GitHub.

+Hint: you used `git push origin main` to push your first commit to GitHub.
+You can use `git push` for subsequent pushes of this repository.

+Now use the `git status` command to verify that all your changes have been committed and pushed.

+There is no `check.py` step for this part.